 While opening for Morgan Wallen in mid-August, Riley Green unveiled the title of his new album, Ain't My Last Rodeo, and confirmed his sophomore record would be dropping on October 13 2023.

-Now, the chart-topping crooner has confirmed the tracklist for Ain't My Last Rodeo, with a number of previously shared teasers thankfully making the cut, along with the already released singles, ‘God May A Good Ol’ Boy’, ‘Raised Up Right’ and ‘Mississippi Or Me’.
+The chart-topping crooner confirmed the tracklist for Ain't My Last Rodeo, with a number of previously shared teasers thankfully making the cut, along with the already released singles, ‘God May A Good Ol’ Boy’, ‘Raised Up Right’ and ‘Mississippi Or Me’.

-Excitingly, the new project will feature a blockbuster collaboration with Jelly Roll, entitled ‘Copenhagen In A Cadillac’, which will seemingly serve as a tribute to the two artists’ favourite brand of whiskey.
+Excitingly, the new project features a blockbuster collaboration with Jelly Roll, entitled ‘Copenhagen In A Cadillac’, which serves as a tribute to the two artists’ favourite brand of whiskey.

-Green's take on Tim McGraw's ‘Damn Country Music’ ha s also made its way onto the Ain't My Last Rodeo tracklist, with the song due to be released on Friday, September 1.
+Green's take on Tim McGraw's ‘Damn Country Music’ has also made its way onto the Ain't My Last Rodeo tracklist, with the song having been released on Friday, September 1.